Peak Silver & Continued Supply Deficits Warn Of Future Higher Prices

 - Declining total supply is expected to be a key driver of annual deficits in the silver market going forward.

-I will get to the annual silver deficits in a minute, but let’s look at their world silver mine supply by region:
+I will get to the annual silver deficits in a minute, but let’s look at their world silver supply and demand (mining) by region:

 What is interesting here, is that GFMS forecasts the number one silver producer, Mexico, to be down in 2016 by more than 6 Moz.
 Last year, I forecasted that global silver production would likely be lower in 2015.
 I was going by data by the “World Metals Statistics.”
 However, Mexico’s INEGI (government agency) considerably revised their figures higher for 2015.
 While I have seen revisions take place, the revisions by Mexico’s INEGI for 2015 were quite substantial.